OpenSourceEconomics/econsa/README.rst

 ======

-    I prefer true but imperfet knowledge, even if it leaves much indetermined and unpredictable, to a pretence of exact knowledge that is likely to be false.
+    I prefer true but imperfect knowledge, even if it leaves much indetermined and unpredictable, to a pretence of exact knowledge that is likely to be false.

     -- Friedrich von Hayek